argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

 next?**

 Patients that showed up for their previous appointment are more likely to show up again.
+This is considering appointments on different days.

 ![plot of chunk previous_appointment](figure/previous_appointment-1.svg)